mrcore5/foundation/README.md

 ## Mrcore Foundation Module

 This is an mRcore module that provides the foundation of mrcore itself.

-The foundation provides the asset manager and advanced module/app system.
+The foundation provides the asset manager and advanced module and dynamic app loading system for Laravel or Lumen.

 Essentially, this is what turns Laravel into mRcore!